phpList/phplist-plugin-restapi-core/README.md

 This is the new official location for the plugin as of June 1st 2014

-Two plugins inside this repo: "restapi" and "restapi-test"
+Two plugins inside this repo: 'restapi' and 'restapi-test'

 Original development by Flowcom AB, Andreas Ek ([@EkAndreas](https://twitter.com/ekandreas))